Rigidity of high dimensional graph manifolds: Contractible universal cover

-\begin{proof} We argue by induction on the number $k$ of internal walls in $M$.
-If $k=0$, then $M$ is homeomorphic to the product $\overline{N} \times T^k$ where $\overline{N}$ is a finite volume hyperbolic manifolds with cusps cut off, and $T^k$ is a torus.
-Since both factors are aspherical, and a product of aspherical manifolds is aspherical, the base case for our induction is established.
+We argue by induction on the complexity $k$ of the topological decomposition of $M$.
+If $k=0$, then $M$ is formed from a single piece.
+By hypothesis, the piece is aspherical, which establishes the base case for our induction.

-Now assume $M$ has $k>0$ internal walls, and that the result holds for all graph manifolds with $<k$ internal walls.
-Let $W$ be an arbitrary internal wall in $M$, and cut $M$ open along $W$.
-There are two cases to consider, according to whether $W$ separates $M$ into two components or not.
-We deal with the case where $W$ separates $M$ into $M_1$ and $M_2$ (the other case uses a similar reasoning).
-Since each of the $M_i$ are graph manifolds, and have $<k$ internal walls, the inductive hypothesis ensures they are aspherical.
-So $M$ is obtained by gluing together the two aspherical spaces $M_1, M_2$ along a common aspherical subspace $W$.
-A result of Whitehead \cite{Wh} now asserts that $M$ is also aspherical, {\it provided} that each of the inclusions $W\hookrightarrow M_i$ is $\pi_1$-injective.
-But this is an easy consequence of the description of $\pi_1 (M)$ as the fundamental group of a graph of groups (see Section~\ref{graphofgroups}).
-This completes the inductive step, and establishes the Lemma. \end{proof}
+Now assume $M$ has topological decomposition of complexity $k>0$, and that the result holds whenever we have such a topological decomposition of complexity $<k$.
+Let $N_i$ be an arbitrary wall in $M$, and cut $M$ open along $N_i$.
+There are two cases to consider, according to whether $N_i$ separates $M$ into two components or not.
+We deal with the case where $W$ separates $M$ into $M^\prime$ and $M^{\prime \prime}$ (the other case uses a similar reasoning).
+The manifolds $M^\prime$, $M^{\prime \prime}$ come equipped with a topological decomposition of complexity $<k$.
+The inductive hypothesis now ensures that they are both aspherical.

-Since the higher homotopy groups of our graph manifolds vanish, one would expect the topology of our manifolds to be determined by the fundamental group.
+So $M$ is obtained by gluing together the two aspherical spaces $M^\prime$ and $M^{\prime \prime}$ along a common aspherical subspace $N_i$.
+A result of Whitehead \cite{Wh} now asserts that $M$ is also aspherical, {\it provided} that each of the inclusions $N_i\hookrightarrow M^\prime$, $N_i\hookrightarrow M^{\prime \prime}$ is $\pi_1$-injective.
+But this follows from the fact that all the walls lie $\pi_1$-injectively in the adjacent pieces.
+This completes the inductive step, and establishes the Lemma.